k0T0z/tiny-language-compiler/README.md

 ## Building the project

-Here are the steps to build and run the project (for windows only, we didn't run the project on any other platform):
+Here are the steps to build and run the project (for Windows only, we didn't run the project on any other platform):

 ```
 Last modification date: 2023 - 02 - 22 03:35 PM
 ```
-1. Download qt creator or vscode or any IDE you see fit
+1. Download Qt Creator or VSCode or any IDE you see fit
 2. Install python
 ```bash
 https://www.python.org/downloads/